Dr-Octavius/devils-anus/README.md

 ## Roadmap

+1. Consider Adding ALL operators to be used in this repo (including Argo-CD)

 ## License

 This repository is released under the [GNU General Purpose License V3](./LICENSE) (or whichever license you choose).
 See the `LICENSE` file for details.